 The Raghunath Temple at Jammu, constructed shortly after Ranbir Singh's accession, became a famous centre of learning and research.
 A Sanskrit College, a magnificent library and a translation bureau were established there.
 A large number of Sanskrit and Persian books were printed and translated into Dogri, Hindi and Urdu.
 Most of the Sanskrit texts written in the Sarada script of Kashmir were transcribed into Devanagri.
-Again Persian and Arabic works on historical, philosophical and other subjects were translated into Sanskrit with the assistance of competent Maulvis in order to facilitate the exchange of ideas which the Maharaja in a spirit of true enlightenment desired to promote between the representatives of Hindu and Mohammaden scholarship in his dominions".
+Again Persian and Arabic works on historical, philosophical and other subjects were translated into Sanskrit with the assistance of competent Maulvis in order to facilitate the exchange of representatives of Hindu and Mohammaden scholarship in his dominions".